MBE | MPT | MEE | MPRE Registration

 You have two hours and five minutes -- two hours to answer the 50 MPRE questions,

-and five minutes to answer 10 questions about the exam site and the testing conditions
+and five minutes to answer 10 additional questions about the exam site and the testing conditions

 (e.g., How was the parking?
 Was the lighting okay?).